 Twitter is a typical high-school’s cafeteria, full of slander, jokes and the unwanted eating lunch by themselves by the window and trash.
 Twitter is the place where the not so cool folks fight for attention (followers), essentially trying to redo their high-school career.
 Twitter is the bulletin board that’s next to the principals office, highlighting your classmates achievements … or spelling errors.
 Twitter is the high school hallway where you will be shunned if your tweet does not fit a certain criteria.

-Twitter is pure entertainment but it can also be seen as an ongoing popularity contest.
+Twitter is an ongoing popularity contest.
 It’s kind of sad really.
 And it’s not just my timeline that looks this way.
 Sometimes I’m afraid to unfollow folks because with my incredibly awkward luck, I’d be called out for it… in the middle of a subway ride… by some stranger that recognizes me from my miniscule profile picture.
 If someone isn’t outwardly begging for followers, they’re doing the most for a retweet.
-If someone isn’t whoring themselves out for attention, they’re fighting a celebrity who does not even know they exist.
+If someone isn’t whoring themselves out for attention, they’re fighting a celebrity who does not know they exist.
 Outrageous?
 Yes!
 Entertaining?
 Double Yes!

 But there is a method to the madness, believe it or not.
 Check out my survival tips down below: